Judy (film): Plot

-Judy meets two adoring gay fans at the stage door on her way out and joins them for a late-night snack at their flat.
-They bond over their difficulties, and she sings "Get Happy" while one of the fans plays the piano.
+Judy meets Dan and Stan, two adoring gay fans, at the stage door on her way out and joins them for a late-night snack at their flat.
+They bond over their difficulties, and she sings "Get Happy" while Dan plays the piano.
 Deans comes to London on a surprise visit, which cheers her up.
 She still has trouble making her stage performances on time because of substance abuse and anxiety.

-Her sponsoring British agent has Judy examined by a voice specialist doctor.
-She says she had a tracheotomy two years prior, which weakened her voice.
+Her sponsoring British agent has Judy examined by a voice specialist.
+She says she had a tracheotomy following a suicide attempt two years earlier, which weakened her voice.
 The doctor diagnoses physical and mental exhaustion, which requires rest for recovery.
 Her relationship with Deans is a support to her personal life, and they marry, making him her fifth husband.

 She still thinks about Lorna and Joey and suffers from being separated from them.
 They, however, are happy in school in California.
-Deans has bad news about a money deal that fell through, which means she must stay in England to make ends meet.
-At her next performance, Judy passes out on stage and is heckled.
+Meanwhile, Mickey fails to secure a lucrative restaurant franchise deal for Judy, which means she must stay in England to make ends meet.
+At her next performance, Judy is heckled when she shows up drunk and passes out onstage.
 Her singing engagement is terminated but she returns for a final night on stage, where she asks to perform one last song.
 She breaks down while singing "Over the Rainbow" but recovers with the encouragement of supportive fans and is able to complete the performance.
 She asks, "You won't forget me, will you?" to the audience, who applaud before she ends her performance by saying, "Promise you won't."
-Judy died six months later, in summer 1969, aged 47.
+Judy dies six months later, in summer 1969, aged 47.

 Production

 Principal photography began on 19 March 2018, in London.
 Filming locations included West London Film Studios.
 Pinewood Studios, Hackney Empire and Tring Park School for the Performing Arts.
+According to the film's costume designer Jany Temime, the production budget was $10 million and shot for seven weeks.